 Sonae’s Fishing Sustainability Policy

 Since 2010, Sonae has developed action guidelines, as part of its Environmental Policy, dedicated to the preservation of marine ecosystems, species, and fish stocks.
-Within the Fishing Sustaina-bility Policy good practices, MC communicates to its customers the source and risk associated with each fish species via the Traffic Light System.
+Within the Fishing Sustainability Policy good practices, MC communicates to its customers the source and risk associated with each fish species via the Traffic Light System (TLS).
 This tool makes it possible to assess purchases according to the level of sustainability of fisheries.
-Between 2022 and 2021, Sonae has increased the species in the green category by 3pp.
-As part of Sonae’s continuous efforts, the species in the red category, also known as endangered species, only represent 1% of our purchases.
+In 2024, most fish sold came from aquaculture or more sustainable fishing methods identified through TLS.
+Species in the red category — considered endangered — accounted for only 1.5% of total purchases, reflecting Sonae’s ongoing commitment to promoting responsible seafood sourcing.

 Balancing fish supply with marine life conservation